arnbod/latex-to-text/README.md

 Advice if you use ChatGPT for translation
 -----------------------------------------

-The limit size for a message to ChatGPT is 4096 characters.
+* The limit size for a message to ChatGPT is 4096 characters.

-You may need to repeat the instructions anytime ChatGPT forgets them.
+* You may need to repeat the instructions to ChatGPT in every message, since ChatGPT tends to forget them.

-You can adapt and use the prompt below.
+* You can adapt and use the prompt below.

 ````
 Translate from French to English extracts from my article about mathematics.